AfazTech/easyCDP/README.md

 - Check for element existence
 - Wait for page load completion
 - Check for text visibility on the page
+- Take screenshots of the current page
+- Manage cookies: get, save, and load cookies
-- Equipped with chromdp methods
+- Equipped with chromedp methods
 - Future improvements: Simplifying functions and supporting multiple browser instances

 ### Prerequisites